Aliases for SLC12A5 Gene

 GeneCards Summary for SLC12A5 Gene

 SLC12A5 (Solute Carrier Family 12 Member 5) is a Protein Coding gene.
 Diseases associated with SLC12A5 include Epileptic Encephalopathy, Early Infantile, 34 and Epilepsy, Idiopathic Generalized 14.
-Among its related pathways are Circadian entrainment and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include protein kinase binding and potassium:chloride symporter activity.
 An important paralog of this gene is SLC12A7.

 UniProtKB/Swiss-Prot for SLC12A5 Gene